jfdev001/icon-model-machine-learning-backbone/README.md

 ```

 Currently, to ensure the the test case in section [On Levante](#on-levante)
-works, I have added a dummy call to an FTorch function in the
+works, we have added a dummy call to an FTorch function in the
 `src/io/shared/mo_output_event_handler.f90`.
 That call serves no other purpose.

 For more FTorch examples, see
 [FTorch/examples](https://github.com/Cambridge-ICCS/FTorch/tree/ef44cf6d70edef38003dec41ee7a1b496922a1a5/examples).

-## Setup with a different version of ICON
+## Setup FTorch with a different version of ICON

-In the current repository, I have already made the necessary additions to the
+In the current repository, we have already made the necessary additions to the
 to facilitate building ICON with FTorch. *However*, if you are using a
-different version of ICON (e.g., `icon-nwp`), you will need to update the
+different version of ICON (e.g., `icon-nwp`), you will need to either (a)
-`externals/` and `configure.ac` in order to support FTorch.
-Since those that
+update the `externals/` and `configure.ac` in order to support FTorch for which
+we provide instructions in [The Automated Approach](#the-automated-approach) or
+(b) make the minimum set of modifications to your existing ICON configuration
+following the instructions in [The Manual Approach](#the-manual-approach).
-have access to a different version of ICON will also have access to the DKRZ
+Since those that have access to a different version of ICON will also have
-gitlab in general, this section does not apply to the general public is for
+access to the DKRZ gitlab in general, this section does not apply to the
-ICON developers only.
+general public and is therefore targeted specifically toward ICON developers.

 To illustrate the necessary changes to integrate FTorch into a different
 version of ICON, we select the `icon-nwp/uaicon-iap-dev` branch